MrCapon/BR-1337-Asturias-Flag/patch-notes.md

 # update 0.7

-## Changes
+# Update 0.7 eptá

+## Core Mechanics & Reforms
-- Added meritocracy to Elysia.
-It would be better if the meritocracy appears after Elysium forms but not sure how to do that.
+- Added Meritocracy to Elysia.
+Ideally this should unlock after Elysium forms, but that trigger still needs to be figured out.
+- Set Elysium formation to upgrade the country to Kingdom rank.
+- Added a 100% assimilation modifier when Elysium is formed.
+- Changed the New World colony reform to use `colonial_maintenance_cost = -0.50` instead of exploration cost reduction.
+- Adjusted mod advances modifiers.
+- Switched Vinlandic advances from culture-based to tag-based.
+- Added icons to mod advances.

+## Trade, Economy & Buildings
-- added br_special_trade_companies: "Chartered Trade Companies"
+- Added `br_special_trade_companies`: “Chartered Trade Companies”
- br_special_trade_companies_desc: "By granting expansive privileges to powerful trade companies, the state entrusts overseas commerce and naval logistics to mercantile elites.
-In return, these companies sustain trade dominance, expand maritime reach, and shoulder much of the burden of naval upkeep."
+  - Description: By granting expansive privileges to powerful trade companies, the state entrusts overseas commerce and naval logistics to mercantile elites.
+In return, these companies sustain trade dominance, expand maritime reach, and shoulder much of the burden of naval upkeep.
-- Updated the new world colony reform to have colonial_maintenance_cost = -0.50 instead of -0.50 exploration cost.
-- created 14 elysium dynasties though no unique characters yet but they will create 4 random ones per country at start.
-- updated trade and pirate buildings
+- Updated trade and pirate buildings.
-- Made more the most Important Roman Roads start as paved roads.
-- Added more gravel roads to Persia.
-- Founding Elysium now changes the location RGO to silk.
+- Founding Elysium now changes the local RGO to silk.
-- Startup effect to change some rgos
+- Added startup effects to change certain RGOs.
-- couple coal and tar buildings to Anatolia.
+- Added several coal and tar buildings to Anatolia.
+- Added fruit orchards to Vinland to support mead production.
+- Added various buildings to New World tags.
+- Added Basileion Astronomikon.

+## Infrastructure & Map Changes
+- Converted more major Roman Roads to start as paved roads.
+- Added more gravel roads across Persia.
+- Created new New World town templates.
+- Gave Helluland additional locations for cleaner borders.

+## Cultures, Languages & Dynasties
+- Created 14 Elysium dynasties.
+No unique characters yet; each country will generate 4 random dynasties at game start.
+- Temporarily changed the Elysian language to Elysian Latin due to location name loading issues.
+- Made all cultures in the Elysian Group view Elysian as Kindred.
+- Fixed Helluland having the wrong culture.
-- David started updating location names for Elysia
+- David began updating location names for Elysian (Latin and Greek).

-- created New World town templates
-- increased peasants_training_grounds manpower from 0.001 to 0.005 and added a few to areas that don't have the noble one where I want peasents to be more powerful for freedom!
-- Basileion Astronomikon
-- fruit orchards added to vinland for mead.
-Various buildings added to new world tags.
+## Population & Balance
+- Increased `peasants_training_grounds` manpower from `0.001` to `0.005`.
+- Added peasants’ training grounds to areas without noble versions to emphasize stronger peasant power and freedom.
+- Rebalanced Vinland pops.

+## Countries & Diplomacy
+- Updated Anglo-Norse cultural opinion modifiers.
+- Made Helluland and Markland Dominions of Vinland.
+- Gave Vinland the Norwegian advances.
+- Gave Andalusia all unique Granada advances.
+- Edited the HRE Free Cities policy so the HSA no longer loses its subjects.

 # update éxi - 0.6